vektra/vega/README.md

-mailbox
+Vega
 =======

-A distributed mailbox/queue system
+A distributed mailbox system